genoma/CodekitStrap/README.md

 bootstrap-configuration
 =======================

-Basic Bootstrap configuration with bootstrap as a module, Grunt support for main project with Less, Coffeescript support.
+Basic Bootstrap configuration with Bootstrap as a git module, Grunt configuration for main project with Less, Coffeescript support.